nigelmalaba1/Kubernetes-Based-Continous-Delivery-of-Rust-Microservice/README.md

 # Kubernetes-Based-Continous-Delivery-of-Actix-Microservice

-This is a simple Actix microservice with five routes that return different responses to incoming requests.
+This is an Actix microservice with five routes that return different responses to incoming requests.
 The microservice is built using the Actix-Web framework and uses Rust programming language.

 # Routes
 The microservice has the following routes: